 It is 47 degrees on a July morning and we are going to get an early start.
 Looking up, the highest peaks still have some snow on them.
 The sky is crystal clear.
 We’re going on another long hike today up to the Continental Divide in the Colorado Rockies.
 The temperature will go up into the 70s.

 This is a family affair.
 We are not skiers, but hikers.
-We colected some best books about Tanzania to plan our routs for future.
 The mountains are as beautiful in the

 summertime as they are in the winter time.
 But when you have lots of kids, hiking is a significantly cheaper family activity than skiing!